vanflad/STAT545-hw-fladmark-vanessa/Homework 10/Homework_10.md

 ``` r
 #simple bar chart of how the frequency of offensive episodes has decreased over time
 ```

+Troubleshooting note: I replaced `geom_bar` with [`stat_summary`](https://stackoverflow.com/questions/34656403/getting-rid-of-internal-bar-lines-in-a-bar-plot) to eliminate strange horizontal lines that shouldn't be there, thanks to Stack Overflow, once again!

 The appearance of offensive topic episodes appears fairly consistently to have at least one episode throughout the seasons, with exceptions, including the last two seasons which seem to be more on the tame side.
 Season 1 & 3 are determined to be the most offensive and I believe that this makes sense, since season 1 is our first introduction to these insane characters and the show starts off strong on controversial topics, asserting itself as not-another-sitcom.
 When they were looking at renewal for a second season, the TV network FX told the show it needed a big name star (Danny Devito) to be introduced to get more viewers and so this season they're figuring out the new dynamic of The Gang, is Frank the straight man or is he even more insane than the rest of the characters?
 Therefore season 2 was more focused on story and less on controversial topics, whereas season 3, the dynamic is established and they can resume their ultimately crazy shenanigans.
 In my opinion, season 4 is where the show really picks up and manages to finds the balance between absurdity/boudary pushing and comedy gold, where it is no longer trying to be as ridiculous as possible but it's still wacky enough to be entertaining and original.